How To Find The Apothem Of An Octagon

 Method 5: Using Trigonometry and Other Known Values

 Sometimes, you might not have the side length, circumradius, or area directly.
-You may have other measurements or relationships within the octagon.
+Which means you may have other measurements or relationships within the octagon.
 In these cases, you can use trigonometric principles and the properties of regular polygons to derive the apothem.

 Tren & Perkembangan Terbaru